Tier 2 Sponsor Licence Rules Relaxed for Restaurants

 For a number of years, restaurants in Leeds and the surrounding Yorkshire area have faced a crisis around the recruitment and retention of experienced chefs due to the Tier 2 Sponsor Licence rules.

 This issue has threatened the expansion and, in some cases, the existence of much-loved local establishments.

-Immigration policy developments in recent years, have often seemed a relentless conveyer belt of doom.
-It’s therefore a relief to bring more positive news, with the Home Office set to abandon the ‘take-away’ clause with regards to sponsoring experienced chefs under Tier 2.
+Immigration policy developments in recent years have often seemed a relentless conveyer belt of doom.
+It’s therefore a relief to bring more positive news, with the Home Office now having abandoned the ‘take-away’ clause with regards to sponsoring experienced chefs under Tier 2.

 The Shortage Occupation List

 Since its inception in 2007, the Migration Advisory Committee (MAC) has been responsible for periodically reviewing national job shortages and recommending which jobs should be included on the Shortage Occupation List.